hyperb1iss/hyperb1iss/README.md

     <a href="https://linkedin.com/in/hyperb1iss"><img src="https://img.shields.io/badge/-linkedin-0a66c2?style=flat-square&logo=linkedin&logoColor=white" /></a>
 </p>

-hey there! i'm **Stefanie Jane**, aka **hyperb1iss**—a software engineering leader, open-source advocate, and creative tech enthusiast based in Seattle. i love making stuff that blends purpose with creativity, especially at the edge of hardware and software. and i’m all about building tools that make tech more fun and accessible.
+Hey there!
+I'm **Stefanie Jane**, aka **hyperb1iss**—a software engineering leader, open-source advocate, and creative tech enthusiast based in Seattle.
+I love making stuff that blends purpose with creativity, especially at the edge of hardware and software.
+And I’m all about building tools that make tech more fun and accessible.

-## 🌟 me!!
+## 🌟 Me!!

-- **💻 principal software engineer** at [Mason](https://bymason.com), where i lead our team in developing cutting-edge technology solutions.
+- **💻 Principal software engineer** at [Mason](https://bymason.com), where I lead our team in developing mobile technology solutions.
-- **📱 created CyanogenMod** (now [LineageOS](https://lineageos.org/)), bringing freedom and customization to millions of Android devices.
+- **📱 Created CyanogenMod** (now [LineageOS](https://lineageos.org/)), bringing freedom and customization to millions of Android devices.
-- **🔧 open-source enthusiast** passionate about projects that enhance developer productivity and device customization.
+- **🔧 Open-source enthusiast** passionate about projects that enhance developer productivity and device customization.
-- **💜 inclusive AF**—proudly advocating for inclusivity and diversity in tech.
+- **💜 Inclusive AF**—proudly advocating for inclusivity and diversity in tech.
-- **🛼 roller derby player**, **🎶 electronic music producer**, and **🖨️ 3d printing enthusiast**—always finding new ways to blend tech with creativity.
+- **🛼 Roller derby player**, **🎶 Electronic music producer**, and **🖨️ 3d printing nerd**—and a lot of other stuff!

-## 🚀 current projects
+## 🚀 Current projects

 <p align="center">
     <a href="https://www.rust-lang.org/"><img src="https://img.shields.io/badge/-rust-000000?style=flat-square&logo=rust&logoColor=white"/></a>